raquel-castillejo/raquel-castillejo/README.md

 # Hi 👋, I'm Raquel Castillejo

-### A graphic designer from Spain
+### UX/UI & visual designer from Spain

 - ⚡ About me **I'm interested in web design, motion graphics, sustainibility, social design... among other things.**
-- 🌱 I'm currently improving my knowledge of code (HTML, CSS, JS).
+- 🌱 I'm currently improving my knowledge of accessibility.
 - 🔭 You can see my portfolio at [raquelcastillejo.com](raquelcastillejo.com)
 - 📫 You can write me at **raquelcastillejo@pm.me**